sparsh2347/Adobe-India-Hacakthon-Round1A/README.md

 docker run cocane/adobe-round-1
 ```

+**📂 Note:**
-**NOTE**:  Place your PDFs in the input/ folder.
-The structured JSON will be saved to output/.
+Place your PDFs and input.json inside the input/Collection X/ folder.
+The generated output.json will be saved inside the corresponding output/ folder.

 ## 📦 Dependencies